Origin and History

 Service during the War

-At the beginning of the Seven Years' War, the corps took the field with the Allied army and eventually grew to have between 300 and 400 men (including the train), with 29 3-pdr, four 8-pdr, two 12-pdr, three 18-pdr cannon, three howitzers and four heavy mortars.
+At the beginning of the Seven Years' War, the corps took the field with the Allied army and eventually grew to have between 300 and 400 men (including the train), with 29 three-pdrs, 4 eight-pdrs, 2 twelve-pdrs, 3 eighteen-pdr cannon, 3 howitzers and 4 heavy mortars.
 Other guns were left in Bückeburg arsenal.

-In 1759, the corps was detached to the Hessian Brigade.
+In 1759, the corps (139 artillerymen with 18 engineers and miners) was detached to the Hessian Brigade.
 By then, there were nine 3-pdrs with the grenadier battalions, eight 6-pdrs and ten 12-pdrs with the battery and the artillery park.
 In June 1759, the regiment was part of the Allied Main Army under the command of the Duke Ferdinand of Brunswick.
-On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-general von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.
+On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-General von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.

 In 1760 and 1761, the principality also provided sixteen 1-pdr falconets, two with each infantry company, a total of 28 pieces, well horsed and manned; this was a major effort.

-On June 24 1762, the corps took part in the Battle of Wilhelmsthal.
+Meanwhile on June 24, 1762, in Western Germany, the corps took part in the Battle of Wilhelmsthal.

 Description of the uniform of 1762 based on Wilmans' document kept in the Staatsarchiv Bückeburg.
 Several authors, including Richard Knötel, depict a light blue uniform.
 This is a common error, because the light blue artillery uniform appeared in an 18th century French tableau.
 The archives of the Duke of Schaumburg-Lippe in Bückeburg contain a manuscript source written in 1762 which shows dark blue artillery uniforms (dark blue coat and breeches).
 This manuscript is entitled: